-This phytosanitary treatment was adopted by the Commission on Phytosanitary Measures in 2009.
+This phytosanitary treatment was adopted by the Commission on Phytosan by Meas as in 2009.

-This treatment applies to the irradiation of fruits and vegetables at 70 Gy minimum absorbed dose to prevent the emergence of adults of Anastrepha ludens at the stated efficacy.
-This treatment should be applied in accordance with the requirements outlined in ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure)1.
+This treatment applies to the irradiation of fruits and vegetables at 70 cy minimum.
+Seed dose to prevent the emergence of adults of Anastrepha ludens at the stated efficacy.
+This requirements outlined in ISPM No. 18 (Guidelines for the use of the continuous and physical physical action as a physical phys